Breaking news or bold, inspired solutions for America.

 Mobile, buddy.

-You gotta be a Nick Saban guy.
+You got to be a Nick Saban guy.

 I'm just guessing.

-Roll Tad, buddy, roll tide all the way.
+Roll tide all the way.

-no better coach in football.
+No better coach in football.

 Period.